ikigai-aa/Face-Mask-Detector-using-MobileNetV2/README.md

 imutils: To find and list images in our dataset.
 matplotlib: To plot our training curves.

-II. detect_mask_from_webcam.py: Using your webcam, this script applies face mask detection to every frame in the stream using webcom to read the real-time video.
+2. detect_mask_from_webcam.py: Using your webcam, this script applies face mask detection to every frame in the stream using webcom to read the real-time video.

 Some command line arguments in this script include:
 ```